mgwalker/mudz.me/_main_dishes/Taco Soup.md

 Brown the beef in a large pot, then stir in the taco seasoning and ranch dressing mix until the meat is evenly covered.
 Add the other ingredients, heat to a boil, then reduce heat.
 Simmer 10-20 minutes.
+Serve with Fritos and Monterrey Jack.